eerolanguage/eerolanguage.github.com/_posts/2012-06-17-documentation.md

 <a name="nomessagebrackets"> </a>
 ### Message passing using dot notation

 In Eero, you send messages to objects and classes by placing a dot (period) between the receiver and the selector(s) -- no square brackets are used.
-For messages with no arguments, this is exactly the same notation used for Objective-C properties, but is also used for non-property methods.
+For messages with no arguments, this is exactly the same notation used for Objective-C properties.

 If the selector takes an argument, a colon follows the selector.
-Multi-part selectors are separated with commas.
+Multi-part selectors are separated by commas.

 The dot operator has the standard C (high) precedence against other operators.